Grouter: Decoupling Routing from Representation for Accelerated MoE Training: Future Works

 \section{Future Works}

 \GR's ability to pre-acquire $\text{Dispatch}$ information enables its integration with various communication saving and training acceleration methods.
-Furthermore, this stability is crucial for post-training applications like Reinforcement Learning, where the expert-activation volatility of MoE models can prevent RL training from converging properly~\cite{zheng2025group, ma2025stabilizing}.
+The deterministic routing provided by the frozen \GR\ also offers natural resilience to hardware failures, presenting a promising new avenue for algorithmic fault tolerance as explored by \citet{hu2026mecefo}.
+Furthermore, this stability is crucial for Reinforcement Learning, where the expert-activation volatility of MoE models can prevent RL training from converging properly~\cite{zheng2025group, ma2025stabilizing}.
 Since \GR\ is frozen during training, it bypasses this critical issue.
 We leave the detailed exploration of both these synergistic efficiency gains and post-training applications for future work.